 On this page, we’ve run through a few things that could end up impacting us as a brick haulage company, as well as the wider industry.

-Import & Export
+Import and Export

 Many a block haulage company around Buckinghamshire and wider Britain employs drivers who are here thanks to the EU freedom of movement legislation.
 These rules allow EU citizens to work in the UK, more or less no strings attached.
-If a full-on Brexit sees these rules removed, which seems likely at this point, certain players in the road haulage industry may struggle to recruit enough quality drivers (and potentially loose a large chunk of their existing workforce).
+Less free movement may mean loss of existing workforce and lack of quality drivers.

-There are two impacts that Brexit will probably have upon the operating costs of a British block haulage company.
-The first is the likelihood of a trade tariff being imposed on exporters, which may be passed on to third-party providers.
-The second is the effect that the huge fall in the value of the pound will have on fuel costs (which will be more expensive in real terms).
-However, fuel costs are going to be more significantly influenced by global oil prices, which Brexit won’t affect.
+There are two impacts that Brexit will probably have upon the operating costs of a British block haulage company, such as Steward Transport.
+The first is a trade tariff imposed on exporters, which may be passed on to third-party providers.
+The second is the rising price of fuel.
+However, fuel costs are more significantly influenced by global oil prices, which Brexit won’t affect.